longluo/imlongluo/blog/wp-content/plugins/wp-slimstat/readme.txt

 Please download and install [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) to enable shortcode support in WP SlimStat.

-*Using the API*

 You will need to edit your template and add something like this where you want your metrics to appear:

 `// Load WP SlimStat DB, the API library exposing all the reports require_once(WP_PLUGIN_DIR.'/wp-slimstat/admin/view/wp-slimstat-db.php');

 // Initialize the API.
-You can pass a filter in the options, i.e. show only hits by people who where using Firefox (any version) *and* visiting 'posts': wp_slimstat_db::init('browser contains Firefox|content_type equals post');
+You can pass a filter in the options, i.e. show only hits by people who where using Firefox (any version) *and* visiting 'posts': wp_slimstat_db::init('browser contains Firefox&&&content_type equals post');

 // Use the appropriate method to display your stats echo wp_slimstat_db::count_records('1=1', '*', false);`

-You can list more than one filter by using the pipe char | to separate them (which is evaluated as AND among the filters).
+You can list more than one filter by using &&& to separate them (which is evaluated as AND among the filters).
+Please read [these FAQs](http://wordpress.org/plugins/wp-slimstat-shortcodes/faq/) for more information on how to combine filters.

 *Available methods*